AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 signifying whether integration should stop after encountering a zero.
 The ScalarFunction should take the same arguments as the underlying ODE.
 The :code:`direction` flag should be set to :code:`0` to capture all zeros, :code:`-1` to capture only zeros where the function value is decreasing, or :code:`1` to capture zeros where it is increasing.
 The :code:`stopcode` should be set to :code:`0` or :code:`False` if you do not want an event to stop integration.
 To stop after 1 occurrence, :code:`stopcode` can be set to :code:`1` or :code:`True`.
-The :code:`stopcode` can also be set to any positive integer, in which case it specifies that the number of zeros to be encountered before stopping.
+The :code:`stopcode` can also be set to any positive integer, in which case it specifies the number of zeros to be encountered before stopping.
 When events are appended to an integration call, in addition to the normal return value, a list of lists of the exact full-states where each event occurred is also returned.
 As an example, the code below will calculate the apoapses and periapses of an orbit, and stop after both have been found.
 Exact roots of events are found using a Newton-Raphson method applied to the fifth order spline continuous representation of the trajectory.
 The root tolerance